-Kesar Poori is a sinful delicious deep fried Indian Flatbread made with Saffron and milk.
-The entire dough is knead with milk along with spices to make a spicy and complete bread on its own.
+Kesar Poori is a sinful delicious deep-fried Indian Flatbread made with Saffron and milk.
+The entire dough is kneaded with milk along with spices to make a spicy and complete bread on its own.

 For the A to Z Indian Pooris, K is Kesar Poori made with Saffron or Kesar.
 I had a choice of making with Khus Khus but decided to make a simpler one with Kesar.
 Since we add spices and milk, this makes a delicious poori that can be enjoyed as such.
 These pooris would surely be a great dish to be enjoyed with rich paneer gravies.
 Since I had somehow missed out making these pooris ahead, I had to finally make Dal for this.

 I love eating pooris by itself and these pooris were good as it had spice and milk for the richness.
 If you love pooris, this is a fantastic one to make and enjoy!

 This was part of the AtoZ series I did on Indian Pooris.
 I had picked up to do Indian Pooris and each letter of the alphabet has been a wonderful challenge to make and enjoy.
 I hope you have been enjoying reading these pooris.
 For the entire collection of A to Z Indian Pooris, check the roundup.